citizensadvice/design-system/CONTRIBUTING.md

 The styleguide runs on http://localhost:6006.
 The documentation is generated using storybook and the code lives under `styleguide`.

-The static version of the styleguide is build into `docs` using `yarn build-docs`, which then gets automatically hosted into Github pages.
-You can serve the generated files from `docs` by running `yarn serve-docs`.
+The static version of the styleguide is build into `docs` using `yarn docs:build`, which then gets automatically hosted into Github pages.
+You can serve the generated files from `docs` by running `yarn docs:serve`.

 Currently there is no automated process to rebuild the contents of the `docs` folder, so you need to remember to do that whenever you make a release (currently that is merging into `master`).